Chat with us on WhatsApp!

 Firefighting Equipment Monitoring

-Through CAN integration, the system can display critical firefighting operational data, including:
+Through CAN integration, the system displays critical firefighting operational data in real time on the vehicle mounted tablet interface:

-In addition to firefighting-specific data, the mobile data terminal also captures standard vehicle diagnostics, including:
+In addition to firefighting-specific data, the MDT captures standard vehicle diagnostics:

 These data points are transmitted to the fleet management platform for centralized monitoring.